 Most gaming headset apps are hub apps; they tie a bunch of products together so you can manage them all in the same place.
 If you own a bunch of gaming hardware with LED lights and programmable buttons, that sounds pretty good, but not so fast.
 All of these apps are brand-exclusive, so if you have a Corsair headset, a Logitech mouse, and a Razer keyboard, you’ll need a separate app for each to manage their features.

 It’s also worth noting that these apps are mostly for PC.
-These days most gaming platforms, including PC, features built-in options for spatial audio, so you don’t need to look for an app-based solution on PlayStation 5 or Xbox Series X. It’s features like lighting controls and custom EQ settings that are still locked to the app.
+These days, most gaming platforms, including PC, feature built-in options for spatial audio, so you don’t need to look for an app-based solution on PlayStation 5 or Xbox Series X. However, features like lighting controls and custom EQ settings are still locked to the app.

 Be warned: almost all of these apps have stupid names.